September 10, 2022

 Concourse Ranking: 2.5 out of 5

 Food offerings are pretty standard for a stadium and everything you would expect to be here, is.
 The Philly Cheesesteak and the “Bodacious Burger” are perhaps the most noteworthy items.
 If you want to avoid fatty and greasy, there is one small cart that offers subs and even a PB&J sandwich.
 I do recommend getting a Pepperoni Roll, only because it is a staple in the state.
-Beer, wine and seltzers are all available and from the beer department, I could not find anything more than national brands.
+Beer, wine and seltzers are all available and from the alcohol department, though I could not find anything more than national brands.

 Food Ranking: 4.5 out of 8